asmbs/wp-ip/README.md

 # WP IP

-See the IP address of your WordPress instance, right in your admin bar (administrators only).
+See the IP address of your WordPress instance in the admin bar.